 WHAT IS PURPLE GARNET?

 Is purple garnet valuable?
-The value of colored stones is typically determined by a combination of its color, clarity, cut, and carat weight.
-This is no different when determining what purple garnet is worth.
-These guidelines will help you choose garnet stones for your jewelry collection.
+Like other colored gemstones, its worth is determined by a combination of factors including color, clarity, cut, and carat weight.
+Below are some guidelines to help you choose the ideal choose garnet stones for your jewelry collection.

 This gemstone displays a lively purple tone that reminds us of delicious grapes.
 Rivalling the beauty and price of amethyst, this gemstone is popular for its extremely high refractive index and exceptional brilliance.
 To the untrained eye, at first glance, it may look like amethyst, but when light enters, you will witness its sub-adamantine (almost diamond-like) luster and wonderful purple color.
 This jewel’s rich purple color is due to the strong presence of magnesium and iron within the stone.